axone-protocol/axoned/README.md

 So you want to contribute?
 Great! ❤️ We appreciate any help you're willing to give.
 Don't hesitate to open issues and/or submit pull requests.

-We believe that collaboration is key to the success of the AXONE project.
-Join our Community discussions on the [Community Repository](https://github.com/axone-protocol/community) to:
+We believe that collaboration is key to the success of the Axone project.
+Join our Community discussions on the [Community space](https://github.com/orgs/axone-protocol/discussions) to:

 - Engage in conversations with peers and experts.
-- Share your insights and experiences with AXONE.
+- Share your insights and experiences with Axone.
 - Learn from others and expand your knowledge of the protocol.

-The Community Repository serves as a hub for discussions, questions, and knowledge-sharing related to AXONE.
+The Community space serves as a hub for discussions, questions, and knowledge-sharing related to Axone.
 We encourage you to actively participate and contribute to the growth of our community.

-Please check out AXONE health files:
+Please check out Axone health files:

 - [Contributing](https://github.com/axone-protocol/.github/blob/main/CONTRIBUTING.md)
 - [Code of conduct](https://github.com/axone-protocol/.github/blob/main/CODE_OF_CONDUCT.md)